dakyskye/dxhd/README.md

 ### Why is the released binary file ~~+8mb~~ +6mb

-Because it's statically built, to make sure it will work on any amd64 linux machine!
+Because it's statically built, to make sure it will work on any supported machine!

 ### Why is go getting dxhd not recommended

-hilst `go get`ting dxhd should work fine, it's not recommended, because we can't know what version of dxhd you use in case you want to open a bug report or so.
+Whilst `go get`ting dxhd should work fine, it's not recommended, because we can't know what version of dxhd you use in case you want to open a bug report or so.
 +It's not like dxhd has any bug issue is not opened for already, since the developer of dxhd himself uses dxhd daily, but still.